-All of the funds may use derivatives as permitted by securities regulations.
+Certain funds may use derivatives as permitted by securities regulations.
 They may use them to:

 - hedge their investments against losses from factors like currency fluctuations, stock market risks and interest rate changes - invest indirectly in securities or financial markets, provided the investment is consistent with the fund's investment objective.